Dependent theories and the generic pair conjecture: Introduction

-Recall that an ordinal is the isomorphism type of a well ordering and it is considered the set of smaller ordinals and an ordinal of the same power, a cardinal is infinite if not said otherwise $\aleph_\alpha$ is the $\alpha$-th infinite ordinal and $a$ the cardinality of a set is the minimal.
+Recall that an ordinal is the isomorphism type of a well ordering (which is a linear order for which every non-empty set has a first member).
+But we identify an ordinal with the set of smaller ordinals.
+Also a cardinal is an ordinal $\lambda$ with no smaller ordinal of the same power.
+Here saying ``$x$ is a cardinal" means ``$x$ is an infinite cardinal" if not said otherwise.
+Let $\aleph_\alpha$ be the $\alpha$-th infinite cardinal and the cardinality $|\cU|$ of a set $\cU$ is the minimal ordinal of the same power.